 We don't need to change young retirement savers' portfolios.
 We need to change their mindset about raiding 401(k)s, Suze Orman says.

 Even if you don't owe some of the more than $1.2 trillion of student loan debt, you'll be affected by it.
 Here's why.

 I am a big believer in karma.
 But to suggest that good karma should be the lynchpin of managing your career is not just wrong, but dangerous.

-Emma, who's 28, asks Suze if she can afford to spend $1,500 on a custom mermaid tail.
+Jody, who's 56, asks Suze if she can afford to spend $3,000 to take a course in staging a home.